shinziling/CollegeNote/content/Discrete Math/Propositional Logic.md

 ## Implications (Conditional Statement)
 Implication is defined with an arrow $$\implies$$.
- In English translation that means "implies" or an "if then" statement in programming.
+ In plain English that means "implies".
+In programming, its akin to an "if then" statement.
  - So if we have the statement $$ p \implies q$$
-	 - In the English that means "p implies q" or "if p then q"
+	 - In English that means "p implies q" or "if p then q"
 	 - Using the definition of arrow$$(\implies)$$above in the laws of equivalence chart it is equivalent to $$ \sim p \vee q$$
-> For some reason in LaTex notation the arrow looks different from the one shown in the Laws of Equivalence chart.
-You do not have to use the funky looking arrow you can just use the normal arrow shown in the Laws of Equivalence.
+> For some reason in the Latex notation this site uses, the arrow looks different from the one shown in the Laws of Equivalence chart.
+You do not have to use the funky looking arrow.
+You can just use the normal arrow shown in the Laws of Equivalence picture.

 >[!note]
 >The arrow $$\implies$$ has a lower precedence than $$\vee$$ and $$\wedge$$
 >> So if we have the statement $$ p \wedge q \implies r$$
 >> - You would do the "and" first then the "arrow" so you can look at it as: $$ (p \wedge q) \implies r$$

-When drawing truth table for implication, the only interpretation that makes the arrow `false` is if the left hand side of the arrow is `true` but the right hand side is `false`.
-However, if the left hand side of the arrow is `false` then we do not care if the right hand side is `true` or `false` so the statement is automatically `true` because if the left hand is `false` then it may or may not imply the right hand side.
+When drawing a truth table for implication, the only interpretation that makes the arrow `false` is if the left hand side of the arrow is `true` but the right hand side is `false`.
+However, if the left hand side of the arrow is `false` then we do not care if the right hand side is `true` or `false`.The statement is automatically `true`.
-- If you think about it for a second it makes sense, the arrow mean implication so if "p implies q", meaning if p is `true` then it must mean that q is `true` for the statement to be `true` , however, if p is `true` and q is `false`, then that statement is `false`.
+- For further justification, the arrow represents implication.
+Imagine the statement "p implies q".
+If p is `true` then it must mean that q is `true` for the statement to be `true`, however, if p is `true` and q is `false`, then that statement is `false`.
 Respectively, if p is `false` then we do not care if q is `true` or `false` the statement is `true` either way.
-	- An example can be, using English, "If the floor is wet then the floor is slippery".
+	- As an consider the statement, "If the floor is wet then the floor is slippery".
-		- The only time that statement is `false` is if the floor is wet but the floor is not slippery.
+		- The only time the statement is `false` is if the floor is wet but the floor is not slippery.
-		- If the floor is not wet then we do not care if it is slippery so the statement is `true` because if the floor is not wet then it may or may not imply that it is slippery.
+		- If the floor is not wet then we do not care if it is slippery.
+The statement is `true` because if the floor is not wet then it may or may not imply that it is slippery.
-> When translating implication into logic is the same thing as breaking the statement apart and assign a variable to each parts.
-Example: "If the floor is wet then the floor is slippery"
+> When translating implication into logic, the follow the same steps of breaking the statement apart and assign a variable to each parts.
+>  Example: "If the floor is wet then the floor is slippery"
 > - Let p = `floor is wet` and q = `floor is slippery`
 > 	- $$p \implies q$$